-With the approval of the mentor, a student with an undergraduate degree in a given area may have the prerequisite extending course waived for that area.
-For instance, a student with an accounting degree, with proper approval, may have ACC 502 waived and take only the other extending courses in accounting.
+The grid on page 35 shows the classification of the Extending courses into Core and Advanced courses.
+With the approval of the mentor, a student with an undergraduate degree in a given area may have the Core course in that area waived as a prerequisite for the Extending courses in that area.
+For example, a student with an accounting degree, with proper approval, may have ACC 502 waived and proceed to take the Extending courses in accounting.
+(The student would still be required to complete 36 credit hours.)